10 Best Gin Cocktails: Classic Recipes for 2025

 Can I use Muckross Irish Gin in any cocktail?

 Absolutely.
-Muckross Irish Gin’s floral, herbaceous and citrus notes complement a wide range of classic and modern cocktails.
+Its floral, herbaceous, and citrus notes complement both classic and modern recipes.

 What glass should I use for a Tom Collins?

-A tall Collins glass is best, filled with ice and topped with soda water for that fizzy, refreshing finish.
+A tall Collins glass filled with ice, topped with soda water for that crisp, fizzy finish.

 What’s the difference between a Martini and a Gimlet?

-A Martini is a mix of gin and vermouth, while a Gimlet combines gin with lime juice for a sharper, tarter profile.
+A Martini blends gin with vermouth for a smooth, aromatic serve; a Gimlet pairs gin with lime for a cleaner, tarter profile.